 Be Judicious with Meetings

 Meetings are infamous time wasters, but in a remote setting, they can be critical tools that enable success.
-That doesn’t mean “have all the meetings”, though.
-It means have meetings but be judicious about how many you have.
+That doesn’t mean “have all the meetings,” though.
+It means having meetings, but be judicious about how many you have.

 Be aware of all the meetings that your team members are required to be in throughout the week, too.
 After all, if there are meetings every single day, that cuts out a lot of time that team members can spend focusing on what they do best.
 That has an immediate, detrimental effect on business success.